itskokeh/writing/git-github-vscode-setup.md

 3. Verify your email address by clicking the link in the confirmation email sent by GitHub.

-### Why Set Up GitHub Now?

-Once you’ve installed Visual Studio Code, you’ll be able to connect it to GitHub, making it easy to save and share your projects.
-Having a GitHub account ready will save you time later!

 Now that your GitHub account is set up, let’s install **Visual Studio Code** and get everything connected.